 Temporary safety improvements

-Temporary improvements in the south parking lot and on the diagonal dirt path near Balsam Street.
+Temporary improvements were implemented in the south parking lot and on the diagonal dirt path near Balsam Street.

 • August 2021